datacommonsorg/website/tools/nl/detection_evals/README.md

 # Detection Evals

 This folder contains resources and scripts for evaluation for nl detection.
-These are for running experiments evaluation with difference Golden Curation, environment and detectors.
+These are for running experiments evaluation with different Golden Curation, environment and detectors.

 ## Prerequisites